 One of the challenges may be the use of “monitoring technology” that “phones home” certain information, (purportedly a user agrees to this when it installs the product and agrees to the end-user license agreement which purportedly discloses this), another defense may be the copyright statute of limitations (generally three years from the date of discovery).
 Other defenses to copyright infringement can also be explored.
 A countersuit might be for breach of their support or maintenance or other causes of action that might exist.

 Email from Vero representative – use of FBI anti-piracy symbol

-Very uses a very aggressive demand letter to seek to enforce their copyrights in their software programs such as Edgecam, Surfcam, and Cabinet Vision.
+Very has previously used a very aggressive demand letter to seek to enforce their copyrights in their software programs such as Edgecam, Surfcam, and Cabinet Vision.
 One tactic I have seen is for their representative to place an FBI piracy warning symbol in their emails which, to me, implies a criminal investigation is possible.
 I have notified their chief legal counsel (11/4/07) informing them that I believe the email constitutes an implied threat that a criminal investigation may take place, but no action appears to have been taken (judging by their representatives latest email on February 3rtd which uses the FBI Piracy symbol and copies their lead counsel on the email.
 This seems to be accepted business practice.
 Keep in mind attorneys are usually prohibited from implying that a criminal complaint will be filed in order to try to gain an advantage in a civil case.
 Now, I know in most cases a civil suit is not pending, but there has been at least one Vero lawsuit filed, and others implied.
 So these questionable “copyright collection” tactics are something that they do not appear willing to stop.